Information on laws and taxes for British nationals who want to buy or let property in Spain.

-If you are planning on making a return by renting out your property on a short-term basis, it is best to seek independent legal advice and check what the rules are at the local town hall or the tourist department of the regional government before you buy.
+If you are planning on making a return by renting out your property on a short-term basis,seek independent legal advice and check the local laws at the town hall or the tourist department of the regional government before you buy.
 Be aware that the marketing of private residential property to tourists is strictly regulated in many regions of Spain.

 Owners who let their properties on a long-term basis are free to do so within the terms set out by the national rental law.
 However, it is worth seeking professional advice to make sure that you are complying with Spanish legislation and that you are using the correct rental contract.

 In Spain, there are different types of contracts depending on how long the property is due to be let.
 You can get copies of these contracts from tobacconists.

 You must ensure that you declare your rental income to the Spanish tax authorities (Agencia Tributaria) whether you are resident in Spain or not.
 Taxation is a complex issue, and it is advisable to seek the advice of an accountant or professional tax adviser with comprehensive and up to date knowledge of both the UK and Spanish tax regulations.